Gerard Butler: Legal career and early acting career

 Upon graduation, he took a position as a trainee lawyer at an Edinburgh law firm.
 However, he continued to stay out late drinking and frequently missed work.
 One week before he qualified as a lawyer, he was fired.
 At the age of 25, and an unqualified lawyer, he moved to London to pursue his dream of becoming famous.
 He admitted, "When I started out, I'm not sure I was actually in it for the right reasons.
 I wanted very much to be famous."

 Initially unable to win any acting roles, he worked in a variety of jobs including as a waiter, a telemarketer and a toy demonstrator at fairs.
 In London, he met an old friend from his teenage days in the Scottish Youth Theatre, who was now a London casting director.
 At that time, he was her boyfriend and her assistant.
 She took him to an audition for Steven Berkoff's play of Coriolanus.
 The director said of Butler's audition, "When he read, he had such vigour and enthusiasm—so much that it made the other actors seem limp—that I decided to cast him in the ensemble."

 Then aged 27, Butler had his first professional acting job.
-Less than a year later, he won a part in a theatre adaptation of Trainspotting at the Edinburgh Festival.
-At age 30, he decided to move to Los Angeles, where he won parts in Dracula 2000, Tomb Raider 2, Dear Frankie and Phantom of the Opera.
+Less than a year later, he won a part in a theatre adaptation of the book Trainspotting at the Edinburgh Festival.
+At age 30, he moved to Los Angeles, where he had parts in Dracula 2000, Lara Croft: Tomb Raider – The Cradle of Life, and The Phantom of the Opera.